abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 In-template expressions are very convenient, but they are meant for simple operations.
 Putting too much logic in your templates can make them bloated and hard to maintain.

 - For complex logic that includes reactive data, it is recommended to use a computed property.
+- > **Note**: Vue re-execute any method that you're using anywhere in your `HTML` code (between `{{}}` or with the `bind` or with the HTML-on-events) whenever anything on the screen changes(re-render), even if the method is not using the changed-value, as Vue doesn't know if this method change the value or not
+  - > That's why **methods** aren't the best solution for computing some dynamically calculated value.
 - Also for expensive logic we use computed-property as it caches the function so that it won't be created each time **UNLESS THE VARIABLES INSIDE IT CHANGED**

-- It's used when you have dependent data
+- It's used when you have dependent data (Vue is aware of the dependencies in the `computed property/function`)
-  - It only re calculate tne function if any dependency inside it changed
+  - Use it for outputting data, as it only re calculate tne function if any dependency inside it changed
-- it has to return a value
+- it has to `return` a value
 - It prevents us from writing **Imperative code**
 - in `HTML`, it's used in `{{}}` or in `v-for` like normal properties and not in the place of **methods**